ILLINOIS TRIAL LAWYERS

 • Mental anguish

-What Punitive Damages Are
+What Are Punitive Damages?

 Punitive damages are different in that they are not intended to compensate the accident victim for their out-of-pocket expenses associated with their personal injury incident in Joliet.
-Instead, they are used to punish the negligent party and discourage others from committing similar acts in the future.
+Instead, they are used to punishing the negligent party and discourage others from committing similar acts in the future.

-While not every injury incident is an example of negligence or intentional harm which may allow you to take legal action, many are.
+While not every injury incident is an example of negligence or intentional harm, which may allow you to take legal action, many are.
 Thus, if you live in Joliet and have been harmed or if you’ve been involved in an incident in the city where you sustained injuries, you may have a personal injury case.

 Latest Articles